 The i500 has one of the smaller scanner heads on the market.
 It is smaller than the TRIOS scanner and CEREC Primescan head but larger than the Omnicam.
 It is also very lightweight, at 280g this is less than the Omnicam (315g) and TRIOS 3 (340g).
 The scanner only comes in one configuration and that is pen-grip.
 It is also NOT wireless.

 The i500 has a very simplistic design.
-The scanner has only two buttons, one on the top of the to start and stop the scan and one on the bottom to turn it on and off.
+The scanner has only two buttons, one on the top to start and stop the scan and one on the bottom to turn it on and off.
 Overall, not the most impressive looking design in our opinion but it does the job well.
 When holding the i500 for the first time, one thing I noticed straight away was that the plastic finish on the i500 scanner doesn't have any textured or rubber area in the place that you hold (like the TRIOS does).
 It has the same plastic finish across the entire scanner and lacks anything to improve grip.

 Overall the scanner is easy to hold and ergonomic enough that we didn't have any issues during long term use.
 If we are being very pedantic the area where you hold the i500 is relatively wide and may be a struggle for smaller hands.
 The start and stop button is on the top of the scanner making it sometimes difficult to press the button while holding in pen grip (the scanner can be activated using keyboard keys if required).
 As a whole the design of the scanner does the job but did not stand out in anyway.
 Although this is our opinion, it has to be mentioned the scanner has won an Red Dot design award (seems to be the case for a number of scanners these days).